Rezi/svelte-gestures/README.md

 It uses pointer events under the hood, to make it really cross platform.
 Gestures will be recognized, if done by mouse, touche, stylus etc.

 Recognizers are kept as simple as possible, but still providing desired basic functionality.
-They are made in form of svelte actions with custom event emiters.
-Any number of recognizers can be used on one element.
+They are made in form of svelte actions with custom event emiters. **Any number of different recognizers can be used on one element**.

 ## Pan